The 50 Most Romantic Love Songs Ever Written

-This is your official soundtrack for falling in love.
+Presenting your official soundtrack to falling (or staying) in love.

 If you've been to a wedding even once in the last 60 years, it's likely you've heard this classic love song by lauded blues singer, Etta James.
 And if you haven't yet…just wait!